 Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Alico, Inc. (ALCO) Investors and Encourages Investors to Contact the Firm Before April 18, 2023

-/EIN News/ -- NEW YORK, March 10, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Middle District of Florida on behalf of those who acquired Alico, Inc. (“Alico” or the “Company”) (NASDAQ: ALCO) securities during the period from February 4, 2021 through December 13, 2022 (the “Class Period”).
+The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Middle District of Florida on behalf of those who acquired Alico, Inc. ("Alico" or the "Company") ALCO securities during the period from February 4, 2021 through December 13, 2022 (the "Class Period").
 Investors have until April 18, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Alico is involved in various agribusiness activities and operations including fruit production, cattle ranching, sugarcane, sod, and forestry.